Alcheri-zz/Plugins/MyPing/README.md

 [prefix/nick] pings <hostname | Nick | IPv4 or IPv6>

-**Note:** [prefix] may be set via 'config reply.whenAddressedBy.chars'
+**Note:** [prefix] may be set via 'config reply.whenAddressedBy.chars' \
-          Supybots' core 'ping' function caannot be replaced as it\
-          checks to see if the bot is alive.
+          Supybots' core 'ping' function cannot be replaced as it checks to see if the bot is alive.